BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

 In short:

 - If a child returns SUCCESS, tick the next one.
-- If a child returns FAILURE, then no more children are ticked and the Sequence returns FAILURE.
+- If a child returns FAILURE, then no more children are ticked, and the Sequence returns FAILURE.
 - If __all__ the children return SUCCESS, then the Sequence returns SUCCESS too.

 :::caution Find the BUG!

-If the action __GrabBeer__ fails, the door of the fridge will remain open, since the last action __CloseFridge__ is skipped.
+If the action __GrabBeer__ fails, the door of the fridge will remain open since the last action __CloseFridge__ is skipped.
 :::

 ### Decorators